Jaetan/measure-exos/README.md

 # Intent

 I use this repository to track the exercises I worked on and keep a backup of the LaTeX sources on my hard drive.
 New content is only added as I do more exercises.
 It is unlikely that people besides the two of us will be interested in what's here; I am writing this file in case someone stumbles across this repository and wonders what it is about.

+The exercises I did until section 2.6 of the book were on a physical notebook only.
+Maybe one day I will take the time to put them online and complete my collection.